What’s on in London this Halloween and Day of the Dead 2019

 - 1 November : Day of the Dead @ Oblix

 Celebrate Day of the Dead with stunning views of the capital from Oblix at The Shard.
 Featuring cocktails from Casamigos, live entertainers and performers, make-up artist and DJs.
 Fancy dress encouraged.
 11pm-3am.
 Tickets: £25.
 Oblix, Level 32, The Shard, St Thomas Street, London Bridge, SE1 9RY.
 Nearest station: London Bridge.
 For tickets, visit the Oblix website.

 - 2 November : The Dark Circus Party – Day of the Dead

 The fabulous freaky Dark Circus Party returns for a special Halloween edition.
 Featuring circus shows, fire-breathers, stilt walkers, burlesque dancers, acrobatics, music, sideshow, Bourne & Hollingsworth cocktails and more.
 9pm-3am.
 Tickets from £35.
 EartH (Evolutionary Arts Hackney), 11-17 Stoke Newington Road, Dalston, N16 8BH.
 Nearest stations: Dalston Kingsland or Dalston Junction.
 For tickets, visit the Dark Circus party website.

-Posted on 12 Oct 2019, in bars, Entertainment, Families, Festivals, London, Museums, Nightlife, Tourist Attractions and tagged children, Families, half-term, Halloween, London, Things to do in London, What's On Guide.
+Posted on 12 Oct 2019, in bars, Entertainment, Families, Festivals, London, Museums, Nightlife, Tourist Attractions and tagged children, half-term, Halloween, Things to do in London, What's On Guide.
 Bookmark the permalink.
 2 Comments.